csci430-os/assg02/README.md

 processes currently on the ready queue, which you cannot do with an stl `queue` data structure.

-Create a method named `readyQueueSize()`.
+Finish the method named `readyQueueSize()`.
 This simply reports the number of processes currently on the ready queue.
 Query the `readyQueue` to determine and return its `size` from this method.